TomNeyland/material-app-template/README.md

 and the HTML partial and the JavaScript file should be placed together in that folder.

 ### Sass
 - `app.scss` is merely a table of contents.
-There should be no Sass in the file
+There should be no Sass in the file.
 - Each module is responsible for exporting its submodules.
 In other words, `app.scss` should only import top level modules.
-- Sass that needs to be shared among modules should be moved into `assets/stylesheets/`
+- Sass that needs to be shared among modules should be moved into `assets/stylesheets/`.

 ### Modules